 - Cream (gold)

 These colors can also be a combination of colors.
-It is very common to see a dark-colored dog with some white hair sprinkles throughout or even large white patches of fur on their arms or legs.
+It is very common to see a dark-colored dog with some white hair sprinkles throughout or even large patches of fur on their arms or legs.

 The most common color is Apricot, with cream being second place and red third place.